City-of-Helsinki/palautebot/README.md

   - Applications are allowed to make maximum of 350 requests per hour.
   - Querying tweets by hashtag is limited to 100 tweets per query.

+### Facebook
+  - Stable version (2.00) of Facebook-sdk does not support the latest facebook graph version.
+There's an alpha version of facebook-sdk (3.00) that supports the latest.
+  -
 ## Architecture

 ## Usage